RednibCoding/rune-lang/README.md

 To run a script, use the following command:

 ```
-rune path/to/your/script.Rune
+rune path/to/your/script.rune
 ```

 ## Embedding RuneVM in Your Project

 To embed RuneVM in your own Go project, follow these steps:

-1. Add `Runevm` to your project:
+1. Add `runevm` to your project:
     ```
     go get github.com/RednibCoding/Runevm
     ```

 2. Import RuneVM in your Go code:
     ```go
-    import "github.com/RednibCoding/Runevm"
+    import "github.com/RednibCoding/runevm"
     ```

 ### Example Usage